mhaywardhill/Sparkify-Spark-ETL/README.md

     │       ├── securitygroups                  <- Terraform config file to add AWS security groups │       └── VPC                             <- Terraform config file to add networking components in AWS │
-    ├── Read parquet files from AWS S3.ipynb    <- Jupyter notebook to read the parquet files │
+    ├── notebooks                               <- Jupyter notebooks for reading the parquet files and troubleshooting the etl
+    │
     └── etl.py                                  <- script to process all JSON data in Spark and write into parquet files on S3
 ```